 Before we shed light on Qalqalah Rules and dive into the practice comprehension of its rules, it is also recommended to read the Great Benefits Of Learning Tajweed Quran, as they are also very important an crucial.

 We also need to explain why these conditions are known and applied while reciting the Holy Quran.
 As we know, reading the Qur’an well means reading it correctly according to the rules of Tajweed.
+Hence, it is important for us to learn the qalqalah letters meaning and its rules.

 God Almighty revealed the Noble Qur’an to our Prophet Muhammad in this form (Tajweed) and commanded him to recite its verses, meditate on their meanings, understand their meanings, and beautify their recitation to be different and distinct from other textual readings.